guilhermemoraes1/commands/all.md

 - exit:
 - find:
 - history:
+- hostname: Displays the hostname of the system.
+  - hostname -i: Displays the IP address associated with the system's hostname.
 - kill:
 - last:
 - ls:
 - lsblk: Used for list devices that can read from or write to by blocks of data.
 - lspci:
 - lsusb:
-- pwd: print working directory
+- pwd: Print working directory.
 - rm:
 - sudo lshw:
 - top: